chaobrain/brainscale/docs/index.rst

-``brainscale`` documentation
+``brainscalon`` documentation
 ============================

-`brainscale <https://github.com/chaobrain/brainscale>`_ is designed for the scalable online learning of biological neural networks.
+`brainscalon <https://github.com/chaobrain/brainscalon>`_ is designed for the scalable online learning of biological neural networks.

 ----